nem0/LumixEngine/docs/ui/markup.md

 - Elements are case-sensitive identifiers that name the UI widget/type.
 - Attributes are key/value pairs.
 Values may be quoted strings, identifiers, numbers, percentages, or colors.
 Whitespace around `=` is allowed.
 - Colors are specified in hexadecimal format with a `#` prefix, e.g. `#FF0000` (6-digit).
-- A block (braced) element contains child elements and/or text children.
+- A block (braced) element contains child elements.
-- Leaf elements **must** be written without braces when they have no children.
-Example: `button text="Start" class=primary`.
 - Text content inside a block must use quoted strings.
 Quoted strings may span multiple lines, allowing natural multiline content without special delimiters.
+- A quoted string creates an inline text node that flows with other elements.
+- `text` element is syntactic sugar for `panel width=fit-content height=fit-content` containing text nodes.
-- A quoted string used where an element is expected is treated as an implicit `text` element (equivalent to `text value="..."`).
-Unquoted bare text is not allowed.
+- Unquoted bare text is not allowed.
 - Inside double-quoted strings use `\"` to escape quotes, `\\` for backslash, and common escapes `\n`, `\t`, `\r` are supported.
-Parsers MAY trim a common indentation prefix from multi-line strings to improve authoring ergonomics.